GJZwiers/deno-config-init/README.md

 as well.

-Note that `deno-init` will not overwrite files unless the `--force` option is used explicitly.
-This means the program can 'fill in the blanks' in a project where not all of the files above are present yet.
+Note that `deno-init` will not overwrite files unless the `--force` option is used.
+This means the program can also 'fill in the blanks' in a project where not all of the files above are present yet.

 ## Options